JoeDailey/discord-slash/README.md

 );
 ```

-Bot can include buttons on messages and replies.
+Bots can include buttons on messages and replies.
 ```
 await interaction.reply({
   content: "User wants to create channel",